 Whether you’re pre-approved or pre-qualified, you still need to apply, and you aren’t guaranteed acceptance.
 But you do have a very strong chance.

 Getting pre-qualified for a credit card means you can apply knowing that you probably aren’t wasting a hard inquiry on a long shot.
 And if you sign up for WalletHub, you’ll get personalized credit analysis with card recommendations tailored to suit your circumstances as well.

 Pre-approved and pre-qualified credit card offers both indicate that a potential credit card applicant is likely to be approved.
 The terms are often used interchangeably, but their exact definitions are a bit different.
-A pre-approved credit card offer is when a credit card issuer proactively browses someone’s credit history and decides that he or she is likely meet the requirements for one of its cards.
-A pre-qualified credit card offer is when someone asks a credit card company to take a preliminary look at his or her credit history to gauge the likelihood of approval if an application is submitted.… read full answer
+A pre-approved credit card offer is when a credit card issuer proactively browses someone’s credit history and decides that he or she is likely to meet the requirements for one of its cards.
+A … read full answerpre-qualified credit card offer is when someone asks a credit card company to take a preliminary look at his or her credit history to gauge the likelihood of approval if an application is submitted.

 Both pre-approved and pre-qualified credit card offers have no effect on your credit standing.
-They only use a harmless “soft pull.”
-But if you decide to apply after being pre-qualified or pre-approved, the issuer will do a “hard pull” of your credit, which will temporarily lower your score.
+They only use a soft pull to see if you’re likely to get approved.
+But if you decide to apply after being pre-qualified or pre-approved, the issuer will do a hard pull of your credit, which will temporarily lower your score.

 Pre-Approved Credit Cards

 Receive an offer in the email or mail